Customize Consent Preferences

 Contents

 SMD soldering refers to the process of soldering surface mount electronic components to printed circuit boards.
 As electronic devices and PCBs have gotten progressively smaller, the use of SMD components has skyrocketed in circuit design.
 The tiny size of SMD components enables far greater component density on circuit boards and allows for the miniaturization of modern electronics.
 However, their small footprint also creates some unique challenges for assembly and soldering.
-In this guide, we’ll walk through the key tools, the step-by-step process for properly soldering SMD components, and the best practice of SMD soldering rework.
+In this guide, we’ll walk through the key tools & materials, the step-by-step process for properly soldering SMD components and master SMD soldering rework.

 Surface mount device soldering requires some specialized tools in order to handle tiny components and make precision solder joints.
 Here are some of the essential items you’ll need: